 Codeine that contains under 90 milligrams per dose is classified as a Schedule II drug, according to the U.S. Drug Enforcement Agency.
 This medication is most often prescribed in tablet form with dosage strengths that include 15 mg (milligrams), 30 mg, and 60 mg.
 It also comes in liquid and capsule form.

 On average, codeine is prescribed to be taken every four hours, according to MedlinePlus.
-Doctors may give a less frequent dosing schedule, so it is essential that people read the label before they take this medicine.
+Doctors may give a less frequent dosing schedule, so people must read the label before they take this medicine.

 The exact mechanism of action of codeine is unknown.
 However, it is believed that its pain-relieving effects come from the fact that it converts to morphine in the body, according to the U.S. Food and Drug Administration.
 This medicine acts on the central nervous system to cause pain relief.
 Other effects on the central nervous system include euphoria, relaxation, and reduced anxiety.